markjcorrigan/markjcorrigan-DaveHNewMCVincLogin/README.md

             }
         }
 ```
 Anyway.
-Any assistance to point out my shortcomings and offer solutions will be greatly appreciated.
+Any assistance (updates to the code via pull requests or discussion) to point out my shortcomings and offer solutions will be greatly appreciated.

 Keep well.